 Performance is solid, with the processor and RAM combination able to keep a good amount of tabs open at once without any noticeable slowdown.
 The touchpad is solid for navigating around the display, with a large size and decent responsiveness.
 The keyboard is similarly comfortable and well-spaced out, and the inclusion of backlighting means that it’s a great device for lugging to class and taking notes with.
 Battery life isn’t quite as long-lasting as the original Chromebook Flip from 2015, but you should expect about 8 hours of mixed usage on the device—more than enough to make it through the day, and with the use of a standard USB-C port, it’s easy to top off throughout the day.

 We really only have two major complaints with the Flip.
 First, though 2.65 pounds is fairly light for a laptop, it’s far too heavy to use as a tablet for long periods of time.
-The iPad Pro 12.9″ is a similar size in body to this device, but weighs more than a pound less than the Chromebook Flip.
-Part of this can be chalked up to the fact that the device has a keyboard built into the chassis of the Chromebook, but regardless, it’s still a major complaint.
+The 12.9″ iPad Pro is similarly sized, but weighs over a pound less than the Chromebook Flip.
 Even worse, however, are the side-mounted speakers on this device.
 Both the left and right speakers are tinny and, at loud volumes, rattle and distort in a way that’s uncomfortable to listen to for a long time.
-It’s unfortunate that the speakers are as bad as they are, and truthfully, few outside of Apple get speakers right on laptops, but these are bad even by Chromebook standards.
 You’ll want external speakers or headphones for this device.